 - g.
-Clinicians across Canada were engaged through several workshop opportunities for further insights and constructive feedback on the guidelines. - h.
-An expert review panel was recruited to provide further insights and constructive feedback for clarity and content.
+Clinicians across Canada were engaged through several workshop opportunities for further insights and constructive feedback on the guidelines. - An expert review panel was recruited to provide further insights and constructive feedback for clarity and content. - The final guidelines recommendations were approved by the Working Group following an interactive process to reach agreement and a subsequent vote.